SkoolNotes/Taproot/2020BIO101/KBxDeepLearningCOVIDForecasting.md

 			1. The experimentation comes in at this step with different deep learning models and techniques
 	2. **Main Models:**
 		1. LSTM:
-			1. long term short term memory.
+			1. long term short term memory

 2.  what data did they generate?